1jour1vin

 About the wine:

-The bouquet of Cos d’Estournel begins by revealing its depth and character with hints of black and red berries, complemented by a touch of eucalyptus.
-With aeration, it further enhances its definition, emphasizing its freshness through notes of raspberries followed by licorice sticks.
+The bouquet of Cos d’Estournel begins by revealing its depth and character with nuances of black and red berries, complemented by a hint of eucalyptus.
+As it opens up, it becomes even more defined, highlighting its freshness through notes of raspberries followed by licorice sticks.
 On the palate, the wine follows the same trajectory as the bouquet.
-It begins by establishing its foundation before giving way to the finer details.
-It gains in breadth and power, ultimately revealing exceptional intensity and a structuring acidity.
+It begins by establishing its foundation before giving way to finer details.
+It gains breadth and power, ultimately revealing exceptional intensity and structuring acidity.
 A well-balanced Cos with a magnificent ability to excel equally in freshness, subtlety, and vigor.
 2032–2065

 No rating available